graphql/graphql-spec/spec/Section 4 -- Introspection.md

-`__Type` is at the core of the type introspection system, it represents all types in the system: both named types (e.g. Scalars and Object types) and type modifiers.
-Type modifiers are used to modify a referenced type (`ofType: __Type`) to represent lists, non-nullable types, and the combinations thereof.
+`__Type` is at the core of the type introspection system, it represents all types in the system: both named types (e.g. Scalars and Object types) and type modifiers (e.g. List and Non-Null types).

+Type modifiers are used to modify the type presented in the field `ofType`.
+This modified type may recursively be a modified type, representing lists, non-nullables, and combinations thereof, ultimately modifying a named type.

 ### Type Kinds